Wag-Media/wagmedia-com-bot/test.md

 OddJobs

-- 🤷‍♂️regular users cannot add any emojis to odd jobs
+- regular users🤷‍♂️ cannot add any emojis to odd jobs
 - super user cannot add emojis to incomplete oddjobs
 - only the 🦹superuser (manager) that is added as manager can add emojis to oddjobs
-- 🦹superusers who are not the manager will get a message when trying to add emojis, emoji removed
+- superusers🦹 who are not the manager will get a message when trying to add emojis, emoji removed
 - manager will get a message when trying to add emojis to incomplete oddjobs, emoji removed